The thirteenth seminar in the CLOSER Longitudinal Methodology Series featured talks from Natasha Wood and Noriko Cable.

 Little evidence exists on the association between the social environment experienced in childhood and adult mental wellbeing and whether this has changed for different generations.
 The aim of this CLOSER work package is to investigate the association between childhood circumstances and adult mental wellbeing in four birth cohorts: the National Survey of Health and Development (NSHD), the 1958 National Child Development Study (NCDS), the 1970 British Cohort Study (BCS70), and the Hertfordshire Cohort Study (HCS).

-This talk will describe some of the challenges of carrying out cross-cohort analysis and attempting comparability of the childhood environment measures across the cohorts.
-We also present findings providing consistent evidence that the childhood psychosocial environment is associated with adult mental wellbeing, despite issues of direct comparability on some of the measures.
+This talk described some of the challenges of carrying out cross-cohort analysis and attempting comparability of the childhood environment measures across the cohorts.
+It also presented findings providing consistent evidence that the childhood psychosocial environment is associated with adult mental wellbeing, despite issues of direct comparability on some of the measures.

 Dr Noriko Cable